andrewshaodev/HugoTemplate/README.md

 This is mainly based off of [Microsoft VSCode Dev Container for Hugo](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/hugo)

+To run in codespaces, click "Use this template" and then "Open in a codespace"

 A bash script was added at the root directory to find the codespace url and allows it to be the baseURL.

 Running it in place of hugo server will allow you to see the links and assets that would normally be on